microsoft/vscode-docs/docs/languages/javascript.md

 ![Global symbols are shown in the suggestion list](images/javascript/auto-import-before.png)

 If you choose one of these auto import suggestions, VS Code adds an import for it.

-In this example, VS Code adds an import for `Button` from [material-ui](https://material-ui.com) has been added to the top of the file:
+In this example, VS Code adds an import for `Button` from [material-ui](https://material-ui.com) to the top of the file:

 ![After selecting a symbol from a different file, an import is added for it automatically](images/javascript/auto-import-after.png)